h12s/student-registry-simulator/README.md

 This project simulates a student registry using a command prompt for a university demonstrating proper object-oriented design and object-oriented programming principles of Abstraction, Encapsulation, Inheritance, and Polymorphism.

+To compile, run in the root directory:
+1. javac main/*.java exceptions/*.java
+2. java main.StudentRegistrySimulator

 Commands:
 - “L” : list all students
 - “Q” : quit